craftercms/docs/source/by-role/system-admin/configuration/configuration/social/admin/guides/profiles.rst

 of the profile and then press the search button.

-In this page you can find basic information and manage the social roles for the profiles, if you need to change anything else in the profile you need to use the :ref:`profile-admin-console`.
+In this page you can find basic information and manage the social roles for the profiles, if you need to change anything else in the profile you need to use the :ref:`crafter-profile-admin-console`.

 ------------
 Update Roles